paulcosmos/new-world-template/content/services/vehicle-relocation.md

 ---
-title: "Vehicle Transportation"
+title: "Vehicle Relocation Service"
 type: service-item
-desc: "Safe, reliable and prompt collection and delivery of classic cars."
+desc: "No tax, MOT or insurance?
+We provide prompt vehicle pick-up and drop-off services."
 weight: 2
 image: images/vehicle-transportation.jpg
-anchor:
+anchor: Vehicle Drop-off
 ---
-## Vehicle Transportation
+## Vehicle Relocation

 No MOT, road tax or insurance?
 Don't risk your licence!
 Let us give you a competitive price to collect and deliver your vehicle promptly to another location.